Ei3-kw/Grimalkin/README.md

 # Run
 ## Run pre-compiled version (RECOMMENDED)
-NOTE that in some cases do to configuration settings on your system there may be blocks on running exe / apps from unknow sources.
-Please ensure you disable such settings or this will not work, there could be any number of reasons why it doesn't work as zipping in this formate is not recommended for unity projects.
-For futher advice please see [Trusting a file](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) and please do not hesitate to reach out to the team.
 1. Navigate to **_/Grimalkin_compiled/_**
 2. Open the folder corresponding to your operating system of choice and follow the next steps:
 ---